 The number is interesting because the exchange is only open for 6.5 hrs/ day (exactly 390 minutes).
 It seems like the limit is designed to keep trades to about one per minute.

 To combat these restrictions, I export and count all of my trades.
 Once I have hit my monthly cap, my program doesn’t run until the following month.
 Anyway, I’m digressing.
 Now one might say, ‘why don’t you use an actual brokerage that supports algorithmic trading?’

 The problem is my strategy only applies when I’m trading options with zero commission.
 Some people might say if my strat breaks with this initial upfront cost, then it sucks.
 Whatever, it’s low risk and works for me.
 Let’s look at what the free market has to offer:

 Some back of the envelope calculations — with a lower limit of ~200 trades/ day, and a $1.30 round-trip, TD will cost me $4,000 a month.

 Interactive Brokers won’t scam me on the spread like Robinhood, provides better support, and much better order execution/ fill.
-Also tiered option pricing structure — if deposit a significant amount or have good liquidity or execute enough trades, you might be able to swing some rebates your way.
+Take advantage of the tiered option pricing structure — if deposit a significant amount or have good liquidity or execute enough trades, you might be able to swing some rebates your way.

 Will unlock wider delta spreads and probably have more of an upside meaning more $$$ but IB is my main and Robinhood is my play account.
 Don’t mix business with pleasure.